stephlabou/epi-marss/README.md

 # README

-Last updated by Kara Woo on May 31, 2016
+Last updated by Stephanie Labou on November 17, 2017

 ---

+# V1 - Kara Woo

 This code is the beginnings of preparing the long-term Lake Baikal plankton data for analysis with